 14. Simple breathing exercises for stress relief

-When overwhelmed, take slow, deep breaths to calm your nervous system.
+When overwhelmed, take slow, deep breaths to calm our nervous system.
 Deep breathing stimulates the parasympathetic nervous system, helping to relieve stress and encourage relaxation.
 A simple technique is the 4-7-8 method: inhale for four seconds, hold for seven seconds, and exhale for eight seconds.
 This can instantly bring a sense of calm.

 15. Why connecting with nature is essential for emotional hygiene